Tips for Running in the RainWhat you need to know and how to prepare.

 Rainy weather doesn’t mean you have to take your runs inside.
-“I always tell other runners that they should take advantage of opportunities to run in the rain,” says DICK’S Sporting Goods Associate Cathy Connor, a seven-time Boston Marathon competitor with 25 completed marathons to date.
+“I always suggest to runners that they should take advantage of opportunities to run in the rain,” says DICK’S Sporting Goods Associate Cathy Connor, an eight-time Boston Marathon competitor with 29 completed marathons to date.
 “Not only does running in the rain build mental toughness, but you’ll feel more mentally prepared if it does rain on race day, since most races are not canceled due to wet weather.”

 With that in mind, try these valuable tips to make sure you’re prepared for running when the conditions are anything but dry:

 A hat can help keep a bit of heat in your body while also keeping the rain off your face – so you can see – even in a downpour.
 Synthetic materials are the best option as they won’t get heavy after getting wet.

 Select outer layers that are very bright or light-colored and have reflective strips, since running in the rain often means poor visibility.